 In this week's issue of my newsletter, I talked about incorporating some new health and fitness strategies into my life, including more exercise and less time sitting in a chair in my home office.
 But while I want to take better care of myself, I don't want to become less productive, nor do I want my IBN members to suffer or feel as though I am any less accessible.

-Enter Ginger Derrickson, my new Virtual Assistant.
-I turned to Ginger (who has served previously as my VA) last month, and lo and behold, she had time in her busy calendar to add me!
+Enter Ginger Derrickson (pictured), my new Virtual Assistant.
+I turned to Ginger (who worked with me for a brief period of time a while back) in the hopes that she would have space on her dance card for me, and lo and behold, she had time in her busy calendar to add me!